-Note: CD ERP uses building approval data by dwelling-type to incorporate differential growth of CDs when disaggregating post-censal SLA ERP.
-This affects total CD growth rather than targetting age/sex population change.
-By constraining to SLA ERP it indirectly 'ages' individual cohorts but resulting CD ERP will tend to reflect the 2001 Census age/sex profiles more than would actually be the case in subsequent years.
+Note: CD ERP uses building approval data by dwelling-type to incorporate differential growth of CDs when disaggregating any post-censal SLA ERP.
+This affects total CD growth rather than targeting age/sex population change.
+By constraining to SLA ERP it indirectly 'ages' individual cohorts but resulting CD ERP will tend to reflect the latest Census' age/sex profiles more than would actually be the case in subsequent years.
+However in this projection where a Census year (2006) is also the latest year of ERP, this is not particularly an issue.